richardghirst/PiBits/ServoBlaster/README.txt

                                 ServoBlaster

 This is software for the RaspberryPi, which provides an interface to drive multiple servos via the GPIO pins.
-You control the servo postions by sending commands to the driver saying what pulse width a particular servo output should use.
+You control the servo positions by sending commands to the driver saying what pulse width a particular servo output should use.
 The driver maintains that pulse width until you send a new command requesting some other width.